 Link internally to the canonical URL

 While linking web pages to each other on your website, always link to canonical URLs.
-It strengthens the authority of the URLs which, in turn, boosts search performance.
+It strengthens the authority of the URLs, which, in turn, boosts search performance.

-Also, when you link to non-canonical URLs, link equity gets diluted, eventually harming search engine rankings.
+When you link to non-canonical URLs, link equity gets diluted, eventually harming search engine rankings.

 Use rel=canonical with hreflang (always!)

 If you serve website content in different languages and regions, you must use hreflang tags in every URL to specify languages or regions.

 Along with the tag, you must use a canonical tag as well.
 Although not compulsory, use it to denote the preferred URL, as you’ll be mentioning various alternate URLs as well.